alessandromeo/alessandromeo.github.io/cross-architecture.md

 ## Architecture Reduction

-The most important aim of the **Cross Architecture** is to flexibly adapt to the actual applications needs.
+The most important aim of the **Cross Architecture** is to flexibly adapt to the actual application needs.
 This is done by the so called *Architecture Reduction*, which mainly implies:
-1. dividing a logical area (box) into multiple SW blocks rather than implementing it in a single SW block;
+1. dividing a logical area (box) into multiple SW blocks rather than implementing it as a single SW block;
 2. making the internal design of the SW blocks more or less complex;
 3. skipping the implementation of unrequired logical areas;
 4. duplicating the whole architecture when deep separation between sub-contexts is required.

-The next sub-sections present some examples of *Architecture Reduction* for the most common cases.
+The next sub-sections present some examples of *Architecture Reduction* for some of the most common scenarios.

 ### DDD